Graphegon/CoinBLAS/README.md

 set of losses for another and there can be a whole dark art to it if there is some exploitable structure in the data.

-The SuiteSparse:GraphBLAS library takes a different approach, it stores the entire graph in RAM, optimally using sparse and hyersparse matrix data structures and a library of pre-compiled graph operations.
+Using the SuiteSparse:GraphBLAS library, CoinBLAS takes a different
+approach: it stores the entire graph in RAM, optimally using sparse and hypersparse matrix data structures and a library of pre-compiled graph operations that take advantage of Linear Algebra's powerful transformations.

 SuiteSparse data structures are specially optimized for concurrent processing using CPUs and GPUs.
 Most cloud providers today can offer